 Purchase a good camera so you can take great photos in all kinds of different lighting, from dark conservation lighting to bright sunlight outside.
 I brought along a Canon Rebel T3 camera on this trip, and it was awesome at taking super low light photos in museums without using a flash.
 I had a standard lens on the camera, nothing fancy, and it was small enough to fit into my purse, so I could carry it without having TOURIST stamped on my forehead.

-I have since switched using just a smart phone and a lighter weight camera, a Sony Alpha a6000 Mirrorless Digitial Camera.
+I have since switched using just a smart phone and a lighter weight camera, a Sony Alpha a6000 Mirrorless Digitial Camera (I get a commission if you make a purchase through this link).
 It’s a small, lightweight DSLR, it fits great in a purse or large pocket, and most importantly it takes great photos in low light situations such as museum textile galleries.
 Get a comfortable camera strap as well, your neck will thank you after a long day of photography!

 When the trip is over, all you’ll have left are the memories, photos and probably some blisters on your feet from all the walking you did.
 I had a wonderful time planning this trip over several months and can’t wait to go back and see more museums in Europe!